 Our Board has undertaken a review of its composition, the composition of its committees and independence of each director and director nominee.
-Based upon information requested from and provided by each director concerning their background, employment and affiliations, including family relationships, our Board has determined that Douglas Edwards, Aron English, Cory Mitchell, Shaun Noll, Scott Robinson, Scott Ryan and Ken Sanders, representing a majority of our directors, do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC, the listing requirements of Nasdaq and applicable securities laws of Canada.
+Based upon information requested from and provided by each director concerning their background, employment and affiliations, including family relationships, our Board has determined that Douglas Edwards, Aron English, Shaun Noll, Shally Pannikode, Scott Robinson, Scott Ryan and Ken Sanders, representing a majority of our directors, do not have any relationships that would be reasonably expected to interfere with the exercise of independent judgment in carrying out the responsibilities of a director or in the best interest of the Company and that each of these directors is "independent" as that term is defined under applicable securities laws of Canada.
 Benjamin Urban is not considered independent because he is the Chief Executive Officer of the Company.

 Our Board also determined that Messrs.
 Robinson, Edwards and Ryan, who comprise our audit committee ("Audit Committee"), and Messrs.
-English, Noll and Sanders, who comprise our corporate governance and compensation committee ("Corporate Governance and Compensation Committee"), satisfy the independence standards for those committees established by applicable rules and regulations of the SEC, the listing requirements of Nasdaq and applicable securities laws of Canada.
+English, Noll and Sanders, who comprise our corporate governance and compensation committee ("Corporate Governance and Compensation Committee"), satisfy the independence standards for those committees established by applicable securities laws of Canada.
 In making the above determinations, our Board considered the current and prior relationships that each non-employee director has with the Company and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our share capital by each non-employee director and the transactions involving each non-employee director, if any, described in "Certain Relationships and Related Party Transactions."